Konrad-Jalowy/mycodingnotes/react/README.md

 ```sh
 npx create-react-app .
 ```
 Its good to create local projects, like one has backend in node, another has frontned in react.
 You create client directory and then use above command there.

+Now main app (having client and server directories) should have gitignore for node and react client app will have react gitignore created automatically.